 How we tested

-We began the research process like most parents would—with an Internet search.
-We found that unlike other baby products, the variety of nursing pillows available is pretty narrow, with only 10 models from a variety of brand names.
+We began the research process like most parents would—-with an Internet search.
+We found that unlike other baby products, the variety of nursing pillows available is pretty narrow, with only a handful of models from a variety of brand names.
 After that initial search research, we narrowed our results to the three brands that stood out time and again in professional and consumer reviews.
 Those included our pick, My Brest Friend, along with Dr. Brown’s Gia Nursing Pillow and the ever-popular Boppy.
 We took these directly to the women who could give us the best answers: breastfeeding mothers.
 We had three mothers use the pillows for nursing and then report back on which features they liked the best and which nursing pillows seemed to work best at making the process simpler and more comfortable.
 We also had women of various shapes and sizes pull each pillow up to their midsections and recorded which pillows seemed to contour the best, and which ones were not as body-neutral.

 - Dimensions: 23 x 16.6 x 6 inches